-PerfSuite supports Intel/AMD x86, x86-64, ia64, and IBM POWER (POWER 4 and later) processors and the Linux/GNU operating system.
+PerfSuite supports Intel/AMD x86, x86-64, and ia64 processors and the Linux/GNU operating system.

 If you would like to receive email notification of new releases of PerfSuite, subscribe to the mailing list perfsuite-announce, maintained at SourceForge.
 This is a low-volume list dedicated to PerfSuite release announcements only.
-You can subscribe to this list and/or view archived postings here.
+You can subscribe to this list here.

 Here are the current stable and development releases of PerfSuite.
 The change logs for each release provide detailed information on specific modifications and enhancements.